realworldocaml/book/book/gadts/README.md

 end
 ```

-Now, how would we write such a function?
-Here's one version:
+Here's one way we could write such a function.

 ```ocaml env=main
 # let rec flexible_find list ~f (if_not_found : _ If_not_found.t) =